OzgenKoklu/BladeRacer_GameDevPatterns/README.md

 # Design Patterns and techniques covered so far

+# **1) Singleton**
-- **Singleton** , for game manager.
+- For game manager.
 Related scripts: Singleton.cs, gameManager.cs (Scene: Init)

 Singleton is used to be sure that there's only one instance of gameManager across the scenes, throughout the game session, in this case, it keeps track of playtime and other game metrics.

-Benefits: Globally Accesible, Control Concurrency - Drawbacks: Unit Testing, Laziness
+**Benefits:** Globally Accesible, Control Concurrency - Drawbacks: Unit Testing, Laziness

+# **2) State Pattern**
-- **State Pattern** , for player character (state) control.
+- For player character (state) control.
 Related scripts: IBikeState.cs, ClientState.cs, BikeController.cs, BikeStopState.cs, BikeStartState.cs, BikeTurnState.cs, Direction.cs (Scene: test1)

 The state pattern is utilized to avoid spaghetti code on the character controller, where dozens of boolean values define the possibility of each state, such as isGameActive, isGrounded, isAttacking, isCrouched, isDamagedandFelldown, isPoisoned, superAttackReady, isReadyToAttack and much much more.
 State pattern simplifies things by encapsulating the expected finite behaviors of a character.
 For this game, its motorcycles states are STOP, START, TURN, CRASH.

 About this implementation, from the book, (page 60):

 *"Here's a shortlist of potential limitations:
 Blending: In its native form, the State pattern doesn't offer a solution to blend animations.
 This limitation can become an issue when you want to achieve a smooth visual transition between the animated states of a character.
 Transitioning: In our implementation of the pattern, we can easily switch between states, but we are not defining the relation between them.
 Therefore, if we wish to define transitions between states based on relationships and